johanley/sofa-julian-date/README.md

 **This small project is an experiment in removing that restriction.**

-The algorithm used by SOFA for Julian date calculation is defined in the *Explanatory Supplement* (2006), <a href='https://archive.org/details/explanatorysuppl00pken/page/606/mode/2up'>page 606</a>.
+The algorithm used by SOFA for Julian date calculation is defined in the *Explanatory Supplement* (1992), page 604.
-That algorithm dates from 1970.
+The *Explanatory Supplement* (2006), <a href='https://archive.org/details/explanatorysuppl00pken/page/606/mode/2up'>page 606</a> has
+an algorithm that is apparently different from the one in 1992.

-Fundamental astronomy has made giant strides since 1970:
+Fundamental astronomy has made giant strides in the past decades:
 - measurements of stellar positions, proper motions, and radial velocities from instruments such as GAIA are remarkably precise.
 - modern models of the Earth's precession and nutation provide accurate results stretching back tens of thousands of years.